marcoverl/CVUserGuide/source/Registration.rst

 associated to this project).
 In this case you will have to specify also a Project name and a Project Description.

-You will
-also have to specify if this project must be private (a personal project where you will be the only member) or not.

 Newly created projects will get a default quota of: